LexiFi/dead_code_analyzer/docs/optional_arguments/OPTIONAL_ARGUMENTS.md

 Following the current definition of use, relaying an optional argument to a callee counts as a use for the callee's.
 This may lead to optional arguments reported as always used although they are only used by relay.
-Because the analyzer's tracking of use is intransitive, some complex may arise with the caller's optional argument not being always used (or even never used), which would lead to complex resolutions, losing the benefit of using the analyzer in to clean up the code in the first place.
+Because the analyzer's tracking of use is intransitive, some complex cases may arise with the caller's optional argument not being always used (or even never used), which would lead to complex resolutions, losing the benefit of using the analyzer to clean up the code in the first place.

 A future improvement could be to ignore optional arguments if they are used by